Interstate 40 in North Carolina

 The freeway bears several names in addition to the I-40 designation.
 Throughout the state, the freeway is known as the Blue Star Memorial Highway, a name shared with multiple Interstates across the state.
-From the Guilford–Alamance county line to 1 mi east of North Carolina Highway 54 (NC 54), in Graham, I-40 and Interstate 85 (I-85) is known as the Sam Hunt Freeway.
-From Orange County to Raleigh, I-40 is known as the Harriet Morehead Berry Freeway, the John Motley Morehead III Freeway, and the Tom Bradshaw Freeway.
-I-40 is the James Harrington Freeway from U.S. Route 70 (US 70) to Interstate 95 (I-95).
+From the Guilford–Alamance county line to 1 mi east of NC 54, in Graham, I-40 and I-85 is known as the Sam Hunt Freeway.
+From Orange County to Raleigh, I-40 is known as the Harriet Morehead Berry Freeway, John Motley Morehead III Freeway, Dan K. Moore Freeway, and Tom Bradshaw Freeway.
+I-40 is the James Harrington Freeway from US 70 to I-95.
 In Duplin County, a section of I-40 is known as the Henry L. Stevens Jr. Highway.
 From the Pender–New Hanover county line to the eastern terminus of I-40, the freeway is known as the Michael Jordan Highway.

-I-40 was an original Interstate Highway planned in the Federal Aid Highway Act of 1956.
+I-40 was an original Interstate Highway planned in the Federal-Aid Highway Act of 1956.
 In North Carolina, the original highway was to run from the Tennessee state line to Greensboro where the freeway would end at I-85.
 In 1958, the first section of completed Interstate Highway in the state was I-40 along the East–West Expressway in Winston-Salem.
-I-40 received two extension approvals; the first in 1969 to I-95, to be routed in or near Smithfield, and the second in 1984 to Wilmington.
-After 34 years since it first opened, the last section completed was the Winston-Salem Bypass in 1992.
+I-40 received two extension approvals; the first in 1969 to I-95 to be routed in or near Smithfield and the second in 1984 to Wilmington.
+After 34 years since it first opened, the last section completed was the Winston-Salem rerouting in 1992.
 The highest point is at 2786 ft, located at Swannanoa Gap, and the lowest point is at 15 ft, located at the Pender–New Hanover county line.

 Route description

-I-40 travels through several diverse regions in North Carolina, including the Great Smoky and Black mountains of Western North Carolina, the rural Foothills, the urban Piedmont, and the farmlands of Eastern North Carolina.
+I-40 travels through all of the diverse regions in North Carolina.
+Annual average daily traffic counts along the Interstate in 2023 reached a peak of 193,099 vehicles per day from Harrison Avenue (exit 287) to Wade Avenue in Raleigh.
+The lowest count was a total of 21,288 vehicles per day in a rural stretch of Pender County.
 All of I-40 is listed in the National Highway System, a network of roads important to the country's economy, defense, and mobility.
 I-40 is also designated as a Blue Star Memorial Highway throughout the state.